Claudio Marchisio: Post World Cup and injury struggles

-On 27 March 2015, Marchisio suffered an injury during a training session with the Italian national team, prior to the Euro 2016 qualifying match against Bulgaria.
+On 27 March 2015, Marchisio suffered an injury during a training session with the Italy national team, prior to the Euro 2016 qualifying match against Bulgaria.
 Although it was initially feared that he had torn his anterior cruciate ligament (ACL), which would have ruled him out for six months, it was later confirmed that the injury was a sprain, and that he would only be out for several weeks.
 However, his former Juventus coach Antonio Conte, now the national team coach, reportedly received death threats from irate Juventus fans and was publicly criticised by John Elkann, the president of the holding company which controls FIAT and Juventus and cousin of club president Andrea Agnelli.
 After rupturing his anterior cruciate ligament in April 2016, Marchisio was ruled out of UEFA Euro 2016.

-Under Conte's successor, manager Gian Piero Ventura, Marchisio appeared as a starter in a 3–0 friendly victory over Uruguay at the Allianz Riviera stadium in Nice, held on 7 June 2017, but was replaced by Riccardo Montolivo in the first half after sustaining an injury.
+Under Conte's successor, manager Gian Piero Ventura, Marchisio appeared as a starter in a 3–0 friendly victory over Uruguay at the Allianz Riviera stadium in Nice, held on 7 June 2017, but was replaced by Riccardo Montolivo in the first half after sustaining an injury; this was his final international appearance.

 In total, Marchisio made 55 appearances for Italy between 2009 and 2017, scoring five goals.